Giskard-AI/giskard/python-client/docs/guides/scan/index.rst

         # classification_threshold=0.5,  # Default: 0.5
     )

-    # Then apply the scan
+Now you can scan your model and display your scan report:

+.. code-block:: python

     scan_results = giskard.scan(giskard_model, giskard_dataset)

-Once the scan completes, you can display the results directly in your notebook:

-.. code-block:: python

     display(scan_results)  # in your notebook

 If you are not working in a notebook or want to keep the results for later, you can save them to an HTML file like this: